 The University of Mississippi participates in the application support service, PASS, administered by ADEA and the National Dental Matching Program.

 The postdoctoral specialty program in pediatric dentistry is designed to offer a balanced clinical and didactic curriculum in advanced infant, child and adolescent dental care, as well as care of persons with special health care needs.
-Sponsored by the University of Mississippi School of Dentistry in Jackson, the residency program is primarily based at the University of Mississippi Medical Center’s Blair E. Batson Children’s Hospital.
+Sponsored by the University of Mississippi School of Dentistry in Jackson, the residency program is primarily based at UMMC's Batson Children’s Hospital.
 A certificate of specialty education in Pediatric Dentistry is awarded upon successful completion of the program, which qualifies the resident for examination by the American Board of Pediatric Dentistry.
 The program is accredited by the Commission on Dental Accreditation (CODA).

 The didactic curriculum includes instruction in: oral pathology, oral radiology, anatomy, advanced cardiac life support, research design, growth and development, physical diagnosis, practice management, cardiology and preventive dentistry, pulp therapy for primary and permanent teeth, restorative dentistry, dental trauma, behavior guidance, special care patients, and dental anomalies.
 Residents also participate in seminars on treatment planning, comprehensive care, diagnosis and treatment of developing malocclusions, and research design.
 The clinical curriculum provides for a diverse experience, which includes: comprehensive preventive and restorative care, hospital-based dental care in an operating room setting, sedation and monitoring in the office/hospital setting, treatment of patients with oral-facial anomalies, diagnosis and treatment of developing malocclusions and emergency dental care.
 Consultation and dental care is also provided to patients referred from pediatric subspecialties within Batson’s Children’s Hospital.
 The residents participate in a four-week rotation in anesthesiology, a four-week rotation in pediatric medicine as well as a two-week after-hours rotation in pediatric emergency medicine.